Gabriela Dabrowski: 2018: Second major title and top 10 debut in doubles

-In January, Dabrowski won her sixth WTA doubles title and her third with partner Xu Yifan at the Premier event in Sydney.
+In January, Dabrowski won her sixth WTA Tour doubles title and her third with partner Xu Yifan at the Premier event in Sydney.
 At the Australian Open, she reached the quarterfinals in women's doubles with Xu Yifan and won the mixed-doubles event with Mate Pavić, her second Grand Slam title.
 In February, she won the then-second biggest doubles title with a victory at the Premier 5 in Doha with Jeļena Ostapenko.
 With this win, she became only the fourth Canadian female player to reach the top 10 in singles or doubles, with a debut at No. 8.
 At the French Open, Dabrowski reached the final in mixed doubles for the second straight year, this time with Pavić, but failed to defend her title with a loss to Latisha Chan and Ivan Dodig.
 She also made it to the third round in doubles with Xu.

-2019: First major doubles final
+2019: First Wimbledon doubles final

 In May, Dabrowski and Xu were runners-up in the Madrid Open, which they followed up by winning the Nuremberg Cup.
 In June, they reached the quarterfinals of the French Open.

 They reached the final of Wimbledon, losing to Hsieh Su-wei and Barbora Strýcová.
 In August, they reached the semifinals of the Rogers Cup, and two weeks later reached the quarterfinals of the US Open.
 Their performance during the year earned them a place in the WTA Finals, but they went out at the round-robin stage.
 Dabrowski and Pavić reached the final of the French Open for the second successive year, but were again beaten by Chan and Dodig.

-2020–2021: WTA 1000 title, six WTA Tour finals, world No. 5 in doubles
+2020–2021: WTA 1000 title, six WTA Tour finals, world No. 5

 Dabrowski reached the finals of the Premier event in Adelaide playing with Darija Jurak.
 At the 2020 Australian Open, she reached the quarterfinals in women's doubles with Jeļena Ostapenko, and the semifinals of mixed doubles with Henri Kontinen.
 With Ostapenko, she reached also the WTA 1000 event final at the Qatar Ladies Open.

 In October, she reached another Premier final, in Ostrava, playing with new partner Luisa Stefani.

 Seeded fifth, Dabrowski won her third WTA 1000 and first with Stefani at the 2021 Canadian Open, avenging their loss in the final in San Jose to Darija Jurak and Andreja Klepač.
-The following week, they followed this successful run by another, reaching the WTA 1000 final at the Cincinnati Open by defeating current Olympic champions, second seeded pair Krejčíková/Siniaková.
+The following week, they followed this successful run by another, reaching the WTA 1000 final at the Cincinnati Open by defeating current Olympic champions, second seeded pair Barbora Krejčíková and Kateřina Siniaková.
 They lost the final to Sam Stosur and Zhang Shuai.

-In their first major together, the duo reached the semifinals of the US Open, but they were forced to retire when Stefani injured her knee.
-On October 18, Dabrowski ascended to world No. 5 in the WTA doubles rankings, thus becoming the highest ranked Canadian ever in the discipline.
+In their first Grand Slam event together, the duo reached the semifinals of the US Open, but they were forced to retire when Stefani injured her knee.
+On October 18, 2021, Dabrowski ascended to world No. 5 in the WTA doubles rankings, thus becoming the highest ranked Canadian ever in the discipline.